AlphaKretin/carby-bot/README.md

 ### .color

 This generates a random set of three 0-7 numbers, used for FFV Advance's menu colour option, and reacts to your message with them.
-Because reactions have to be unique, duplicate numbers are represented with ◀ and ➕.
+Because reactions have to be unique, there are some workarounds for duplicate numbers.
+The back arrow ◀ represents a repeat of the first number, the forward arrow ▶ represents a repeat of the second number, and the plus ➕ represents 3 of the same number.

 ## Fun Stat Tracking